shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/build-a-quadratic-voting-ranked-list-dapp.md

 Negative votes are slightly different in their distribution.
 Rather than reward the owner for a poor addition to the list, the funds are distributed to every item except for the one being voted on.
 This acts as a sort of basic income for all participants.

 Note that this will reward items whose total voting weight is more negative than positive, which essentially means that even the worst suggestions will still make a partial income from this mechanism.
 You may want to innovate with this code to fix this issue by only allowing net positive suggestions to have a basic income.
-To keep things simple, we will not be concerned with this in this tutorial.
+To keep things simple, we will not dive into that topic in this tutorial.

 ```solidity
   function claim(uint itemId) public {